I am a Research Fellow in the Department of Computing and Information Systems at at The University of Melbourne.

 To the NSW Parliament's Inquiry into 2012 local elections: Submission 36.

-Some of this was quoted in the committees' final reports.
+Many of the formal submissions and testimony were quoted in the committees' final reports.

 I've also tried to explain the same thing to a more general audience, in Electionwatch (on Australian online voting), Indian election technology and The conversation (on US election technology).